rhiannemock/ketoboot/README.md

 ### Scope
 what features are on and off the table.
 The features of the website would be.
-* The ability to sign up for email recipes so you dont get bored with eating the same things.
+* The ability to sign up for email recipes so you don't get bored with eating the same things.
 * Printable shopping list and meal log.
 * Social media links to supportive pages with like minded people and discussions.
 * An iframe video explaining the diet.